-The term 4G stands for ‘fourth generation’ and refers to mobile network technology that enables 4G compatible phones to connect to the internet faster than ever before.
+The term 4G stands for ‘fourth generation’ and refers to mobile network technology that enables 4G-compatible phones to connect to the internet faster than ever before.

 The advent of the UK’s first 3G network in 2003 enabled carriers to offer a host of new and exciting services to consumers.
 These include video calling and wide area wireless voice telephony.

 3G also allowed mobiles to let users receive and send emails, get map and SATNAV directions, and download music and videos very quickly on their handsets.
 4G can do all this but smarter and faster.

 Faster mobile internet connectivity brought a much smoother browsing experience, but it also completely transformed mobile gaming too, with faster connections offering more complex online multiplayer games that make current generation titles look very rudimentary indeed.

-Compare the latest mobile phones at uSwitch now.
+Compare the latest mobile phones at Uswitch now.

 One of the principal differences between 3G and 4G models is the speed at which they can download files from the internet.